-Educators & Job Coaches
+How We Help Educators and Job Coaches

-This applies to people who are adults and are looking for a career change or who have been left out of the workforce for any number of reasons.
-Or for people who are trying to figure out what is next.
+We want our students to go out into the world with a good plan, with good skills and a good chance to succeed.
+Education is a means to independence, self-reliance, self-worth.
+This applies to people who are adults and are looking for a career change, who have been left out of the workforce for any number of reasons, or are trying to figure out what is next.

 “I have been using your lessons with my 7th and 8th grade JMG students.
 I love how you show the varying levels of education, skills, and resources all well represented and easily accessible.
 The resources are a great tool for providing additional information and direction.
 For my middle school kids these are an effective way to reinforce information presented in the video.
 For older students and job seekers I can see how the information and resources would be that much more valuable by providing concrete direction.
 And I love that you note learning styles in the employee profiles!”

-Career Resource Boxes
+Career Resource Examples

 FREE Lesson Plan and Templates

-Detective-Matrix This template is perfect for middle or high school students and helps answer the question, “when am I ever going to use this?”
+This template is perfect for middle or high school students and helps answer the question, “when am I ever going to use this?”
 Students look for evidence of and track the skills needed to do different jobs.
 This can be used with any video.
 It also provides a template for tracking student work that can be saved in a portfolio.